 Attachment styles are behavioral patterns formed through interactions with these attachment figures.
 These early experiences affect a child’s behavior and future relationships with others in powerful ways2.

-John Bowlby & Mary Ainsworth attachment theory states that children with different attachments develop different internal working models which represent how they view themselves, others, and the relationships with them.
-The four attachment styles in children are:
+John Bowlby & Mary Ainsworth’s attachment theory states that children with different attachments develop different internal working models which represent how they view themselves, others, and their interpersonal relationships.

 Later, social psychologists Phillip Shaver and Cindy Hazan proposed three parallel attachment styles in adults – secure, anxious, and avoidant.
 These styles are the grown-up versions of infant styles.
-It is believed that an adult’s attachment influences how they view the world and interact with their partners in intimate relationships.

 The Two Dimensions In Adult Attachment Styles